Mulga Lands: Fauna

 Currawinya National Park is part of the project to revive Australia's population of the bilby, which in the park is protected from dingos and cats.
 This part of Australia is generally dry and when flooded Lakes Wyara and Numalla are important habitats for birds, being home to 250,000 birds of 40 species including the rainbow bee-eater, Australasian shoveller, freckled duck, musk duck, black swan, silver gull, Australian pelican, great egret, and glossy ibis.

 Conservation and threats

+Together with the Brigalow Belt, the Mulga Lands are where most of Queensland's land clearing is occurring.
 80% of the original plant cover is intact, especially in the drier inland west, as some areas of eucalyptus woodland have been cleared in the eastern side of the area.
 There are no endangered habitats in the mulga lands.
 However, most of the area is used for grazing sheep and cattle, so there is always a danger of overgrazing while mulga leaves are used as livestock fodder and other trees are removed to create more grassland and to allow access to water sources.
 The mound springs are particularly affected by this.
 There are some areas of National Park, the largest of which is Currawinya, whose wetlands are especially important as bird habitats.
 Others include Hell Hole Gorge, Lake Bindegolly, Mariala, Thrushton, part of Welford, Idalia and the Culgoa Floodplain National Parks.